-We recommend sky-diving if you’re a thrill-seeker; driving without insurance isn’t worth the risk or the jail time.
-Uninsured motorists are not only breaking the law, but they’re also facing double the costs of paying for third-party liabilities.
+If you’re a thrill-seeker, we recommend sky-diving.
+Driving without insurance isn’t worth the risk or the jailtime.
+Uninsured motorists are not only breaking the law, they’re also facing double the costs of paying for third-party liabilities.

 Typically, uninsured motorist insurance is divided into three categories:

 Uninsured motorist bodily insurance coverage pays for any medical bills, loss of wages, and other suffering that the hit-and-run incident inflicted upon you and your passengers.

 For instance, your car was hit by an uninsured motorist, and your passenger needs urgent medical care.
 The motorist can’t pay for the bills.
 Luckily, your uninsured motorist bodily injury coverage will take care of those bills.

 Sometimes, people purchase insurance, but only to comply with the state requirements.
 For example, according to Florida Highway Safety and Motor Vehicles, any vehicle registered in Florida must have personal injury protection and property damage liability worth $10,000 each.

 However, if those drivers with minimum coverage total your car and don’t have enough coverage to pay for a replacement, your underinsured motorist insurance will come to the rescue.

 Apart from bodily injury coverage and underinsured motorist coverage, property damage is one of the most expensive costs after a hit-and-run.
 Insurance.com reports that the most common auto body repair claims are dented bumpers, deep paint scratches, cracked windshields, suspension damage, and rear-end damage.